A new home for the College

 What happens next?

-We’ll be moving gradually, with a full transition to Jubilee House by summer 2026.
+We’ll be moving gradually from spring 2026, with a full transition to Jubilee House expected by the autumn.
 In the meantime, we’ll be working to tailor the space to your needs and those of our employees – and we want you to continue to be part of that journey.

 We can’t wait to welcome you.
 Thank you for your input and support in helping us find a new home for the College, FICM, FPM and CPOC that is fit for the future, our members and our specialties.